-- (a) An overview of respective type of non-economic losses in the context of climate change and their interlinkages with other types of non-economic losses; - (b) A spectrum of actions to address respective type of non-economic losses drawing on the case studies and desktop research; - (c) Lessons learned from the respective type of non-economic losses.
+- (a) An overview of each type of NEL in the context of climate change and their interlinkages with other NELs; - (b) A spectrum of actions to respond to each type of NEL, drawing on the case studies and desktop research; - (c) Lessons learned from each type of NEL.

-II.
 Loss of biodiversity and ecosystem services

-A. Non-economic losses of biodiversity and ecosystem services in the context of climate change and their interlinkages with other non-economic losses
+2.A Non-economic losses of biodiversity and ecosystem services in the context of climate change, and their interlinkages with other non-economic losses

 Climate change, together with other stressors, is driving changes that transform ecosystems.
-These changes are caused by physical factors such as storms, biological responses, such as changing ranges, or both, interacting with stressors from human activities (IPCC, 2022a).
-Multiple stressors, whether gradual or sudden, can have complex interactive or amplifying impacts on ecosystems (Harris et al., 2018; Zhou et al., 2023).
-Changes that transform the composition, structure, function, and 'intactness' of ecosystems can mean that ecosystem tipping points are reached, and transformation to a new state occurs, often resulting in the loss of biodiversity and ecosystem services (Selkoe et al., 2015; Pecl et al., 2017; Heinze et al., 2021).
+These changes are caused by physical factors such as storms, biological responses such as changing ranges, or both, interacting with stressors caused by human activities.
+Climate change, together with other stressors, is driving changes that transform ecosystems.
+These changes are caused by physical factors such as storms, biological responses such as changing ranges, or both, interacting with stressors caused by human activities (Intergovernmental Panel on Climate Change [IPCC], 2022a).
+Multiple stressors, whether gradual or sudden, can have complex interacting or amplifying impacts on ecosystems (Harris et al., 2018; Zhou et al., 2023).
+Changes that transform the composition, structure, function and 'intactness' of ecosystems can mean that ecosystem tipping points are reached, and transformation to a new state occurs, often resulting in the loss of biodiversity and ecosystem services (Selkoe et al., 2015; Pecl et al., 2017; Heinze et al., 2021).
 Ecosystem change can be gradual or abrupt depending on ecosystem characteristics and key species, and the stressors at play (Ratajczak et al., 2018; Malhi et al., 2022).
 When the threshold is crossed and the ecosystem has transformed entirely, restoration can be difficult or even impossible (Hillebrand et al., 2020).
 These risks are expected to grow with accelerating climate change (Parmesan et al., 2022).